Mimetes palustris: Description

 The bract that subtends the individual flower is line-shaped or narrowly lance-shaped, about 1 cm (0.4 in) long and covered in dense silky hairs.
 The 4-merous perianth is 2–2½ cm (0.8–1.0 in) long.
 The lower part called tube, that remains merged when the flower is open, is 2–3 mm (0.08–0.12 in) long, square in cross-section, and hairless.
 The four segments in the middle part (or claws), are thread-shaped and silky hairy.
 The segments in the upper part (or limbs), which enclosed the pollen presenter in the bud, are difficult to distinguish from the claws, threat- to line-shaped with a pointy tip, initially felty, but later losing some hair.
 The four anthers are about 2 mm (0.08 in) long, lack a filament and are directly connected to the limbs.
-From the centre of the perianth emerges a style of about 3½ cm (1.4 in) long, that is straight are slightly curves outward.
+From the centre of the perianth emerges a style of about 3½ cm (1.4 in) long, that is straight and slightly curves outward.
 The thickened part at the tip of the style called pollen presenter is line-shaped with a pointy tip, about 2 mm long, with ring at its base and a narrower neck.
 The 1–2 mm (0.04–0.08 in) long ovary is egg-shaped, powdery hairy except the zone facing the stem, and is subtended by four pointy, awl- to line-shaped scales of about 1 mm (0.04 in) long.